bprinty/vuex-reflect/docs/guide/setup/configure.md

 ### Default Request Methods

-To change the default request methods used for various operations
+To change the default request methods used for various operations, use the `methods` keyword when defining Vuex-Reflect options.

 ```javascript
 var reflect = Reflect({